 When you list your home for sale, setting the right asking price from the start is important.
-But sometimes, even if you think the list price is appropriate for your market, your home still might not sell.
-That’s when you’ll likely need to make a price reduction to attract a buyer.
+But sometimes, even if you think the list price is appropriate, your home still might linger on the market.
+That’s when it’s time to consider a price reduction to attract a buyer.

 Why won’t my home sell?

 You’ve enlisted the aid of a skilled real estate agent who’s performed a thorough comparative market analysis to determine the value of your home.
 You’ve listed your home at what you both believe is an accurate price, and you’ve hosted many showings, but so far, no one has made an offer.